 The major task of this assignment is for the resident to gain proficiency in diagnosing and treating a variety of children and adolescents with a wide range of psychiatric disorders.
-CAP fellows rotate through various outpatient clinics at Tufts Medical Center and Tufts Children's Hospital.
+CAP fellows rotate through various outpatient clinics at Tufts Medical Center.
 During the clinics fellows conduct patient intakes with interviewing, developing differential diagnosis and formulation, and continuing in longitudinal management of the case as part of the fellows’ growing outpatient panel.
 Fellows are assigned two supervisors for weekly supervision.
 The outpatient clinics are as follows:

 - ADHD Clinic